Please note that this program is opened to UC Berkeley students only!

 Projects are posted HERE.
 The application period is now open and closes March 10th.

-The application period will open on February 15, 2014.
-The deadline to submit applications is March 10th in the MCB UAO (3060 VLSB).
-Applications will be delivered to the faculty by March 21, and faculty will arrange interviews and start dates with the students they select; selected students should be notified by April 18.
-Please read the cover page of your application very closely as it contains all the necessary directions.
-If you are applying for projects that are under the same project investigator, please write separate personal statements and turn it in as a separate application for each.
-Remember to submit both a copy of your application(s) by email to email@example.com and also put one in Room 3060 VLSB (MCB UAO); ask the front desk to have it put in the mailbox.
+The deadline to submit applications is March 15th in the MCB UAO (3060 VLSB).
+Applications will be delivered to faculty by March 22nd, and faculty will arrange interviews and start dates with the students they select; selected students should be notified by April 18th.
+Please read the cover page of your application very closely as it contains all necessary directions.
+If you are applying for projects under the same project investigator, please write separate personal statements and turn in separate applications for each.
+Remember to submit an electronic copy of your application(s) via email to MCBUSA.SURP@GMAIL.COM and a hard copy to Room 3060 VLSB (MCB UAO); ask the front desk to have it put in the mailbox.
 Please direct all questions and concerns to mcbUSA, not the MCB UAO.
 Thank you for your interest.
 We will let you know if anything changes.

 The application is available here.